Akeboshiwind/obelisk-log/README.md

 DB_USER | The username for the database | admin
-DB_PASSWORD | The password for the database (recommended to change) | admin REFRESH_RATE | The time between polls of the dashboard (in seconds) | 5 SERVER_ADDRESS | The address for the webpanel of the obelisk | localhost AUTH_USER | The username for the basic auth login for the panel (leave blank if not using) | db AUTH_PASSWORD | The password for the basic auth login for the panel (leave blank if not using) | password PANEL_USER | The username for the panel | admin
+DB_PASSWORD | The password for the database (recommended to change) | admin REFRESH_RATE | The time between polls of the dashboard (in seconds) | 5 SERVER_ADDRESS | The address for the webpanel of the obelisk | http://localhost AUTH_USER | The username for the basic auth login for the panel (leave blank if not using) | db AUTH_PASSWORD | The password for the basic auth login for the panel (leave blank if not using) | password PANEL_USER | The username for the panel | admin